bmklei8p/formula-1-pitstop/README.md

 ## Future Improvements:
-1. Integrate real time twitter or threads API to provide a more dynamic feel to website.
-Current blocker: API pricing is too high currently.
-2. Add additional story information for some tracks.
+1. Add additional story information for some tracks.
 Current blocker: API does not provide this information.

+Please feel free to reach out to me at bmklei8p@gmail.com if you have any feature requests or bug reports.